Blake Masters: Campaign

 In April 2021, Masters reappeared as a potential candidate for the Republican nomination for U.S. Senate in 2022, challenging incumbent Democrat Mark Kelly.
-Peter Thiel spent $10 million to seed a new pro-Masters super PAC, "Saving Arizona PAC", to promote Masters' candidacy.
+Peter Thiel spent $10 million to seed a new pro-Masters super PAC, "Saving Arizona PAC", to promote Masters's candidacy.
 Masters officially entered the race in July 2021, and Thiel gave an additional $3.5 million to the pro-Masters super PAC in May 2022.

 In the Republican primary race, Masters faced state Attorney General Mark Brnovich, former Arizona National Guard Adjutant General Mick McGuire, Arizona Corporation Commissioner Justin Olson, and businessman Jim Lamon.
 The Republican primary campaign was characterized by high campaign spending and a wave of negative campaign advertisements.

 During a Republican primary debate, Masters said that he supported impeaching President Joe Biden and removing him from office due to border enforcement issues.

 Masters issued non-fungible tokens (NFTs) to fundraise for his campaign, announcing that the first 99 donors to contribute over $5,800 to his campaign would receive a limited edition NFT that would allow access to a private chat server and live events, as well as a copy of his book signed by himself and Thiel.
 Within the first 36 hours, Masters raised $575,000 for his campaign from selling NFTs.

 During his campaign, Masters cited the book Beautiful Losers, a collection of white supremacist writer Sam Francis' essays, as an influence on his style of conservatism.

 Masters won the Republican nomination in the August 2, 2022, primary with about 40% of the vote.
 Jim Lamon finished second and Mark Brnovich was third.
 Steven J. Law, the leader of a Republican-aligned super PAC, said that Masters "had scored the worst focus group results of any candidate he had ever seen," and cancelled all of its Arizona television advertisements supporting Masters to divert money to other races.

 In the November 8, 2022 election, Masters was defeated by Kelly by a margin of 4.9%.
 Masters was the weakest-performing statewide Republican candidate in Arizona, receiving fewer votes than even controversial Secretary of State candidate Mark Finchem.
 Masters underperformed Donald Trump in Arizona in 2020 by 4.6%, despite 2022 being a more favorable year for Republicans.
 The Washington Post published an analysis by Aaron Blake calling him one of the "worst candidates of the 2022 election."

 Masters later conceded the race to Kelly.
 After his election loss, Masters acknowledged Republicans needed to rethink the way they run campaigns.